OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 `> /home/rocky/.ssh/known_hosts`
 {{< /callout >}}

-Quickly test that you can submit a job from the head node VM:
+Quickly test that you can submit a job from the head node:

 ```bash
 # Check that node is present and idle